 1. Keep Your AC Filter Clean

 The air conditioner plays a big role in indoor air quality.
 The air conditioner decreases the air humidity level in your home and keeps the air dry.
 It can help to improve indoor air quality.
 The air-conditioning system always provides the perfect temperature in your home.

 Not only this, but the air conditioners are also filtering some common pollutants from the air.
 Air conditioners use many types of filters to remove pollutants from the air.
 After sometimes their air filter fills up with dust, pollen, and other pollutants.

 This can affect your air-conditioning system and make trouble for your indoor air quality.
-It is very important to keep your AC filters clean for batter indoor air.
-You may have to change your AC filters if you are not cleaning it regularly.
+It is very important to keep your AC filters clean for better indoor air.
+You may have to change your AC filters if you are not cleaning them regularly.

 2. Control Humidity Level

 The high humidity level can add moisture to air and make a perfect environment for mold and mildew.
 The low humidity level is also harmful.
-It can irritate your eyes and itchy in your skin.
-The low and high humidity level can be a reason for respiratory issues like allergies and asthma.
+It can irritate your eyes and itchy your skin.
+The low and high humidity levels can be a reason for respiratory issues like allergies and asthma.

-You can use the dehumidifiers to reduce the humidity level in your indoor air.
+You can use dehumidifiers to reduce the humidity level in your indoor air.
 It will make air dry and reduce the growth of molds and mildews in your home.
 The humidifier is also helpful to add moisture to air.

 3. Activated Charcoal

 Activated charcoal is one of the safest and best ways to improve your indoor air quality.
-The activated charcoal is used in many types of air purifiers and filters.
-The activated charcoal is the fastest and easiest way to remove pollutants from your homes.
+Activated charcoal is used in many types of air purifiers and filters.
+Activated charcoal is the fastest and easiest way to remove pollutants from your home.